List of irredentist claims or disputes: Basque Country

+Netherlands

+Greater Netherlands is an irredentist concept which unites the Netherlands, Flanders, and sometimes Brussels.

+Rattachism is a political ideology which calls for the French-speaking part of Belgium or Wallonia to secede from Belgium and become part of France.

 Ireland

 The Irish Free State achieved partial independence with a dominion status under the British Empire in 1922.
 This state did not include Northern Ireland, which comprised six counties in the north-east of the island of Ireland which remained in the United Kingdom.
 When the Constitution of Ireland was adopted in 1937 it provided that the name of the state is Ireland; this is considered the time that the Republic of Ireland became a full-fledged independent nation.
 In the constitution Articles 2 and 3 provided that "[t]he national territory consists of the whole island of Ireland", while stipulating that "[p]ending the re-integration of the national territory", the powers of the state were restricted to legislate only for the area which had formed part of the Irish Free State.
 Arising from the Northern Ireland peace process, the matter was mutually resolved as part of the Good Friday Agreement in 1998.
 Ireland's constitution was altered by referendum and its territorial claim to Northern Ireland was removed.

 The amended constitution asserts that while it is the entitlement of "every person born in the island of Ireland … to be part of the Irish Nation" and to hold Irish citizenship, "a united Ireland shall be brought about only by peaceful means with the consent of a majority of the people, democratically expressed, in both jurisdictions in the island".
 A North/South Ministerial Council was created between the two jurisdictions and given executive authority.
 The advisory and consultative role of the government of Ireland in the government of Northern Ireland granted by the United Kingdom, that had begun with the 1985 Anglo-Irish Agreement, was maintained, although that Agreement itself was ended.
 The two states also settled the long-running dispute concerning their respective names: Ireland and the United Kingdom of Great Britain and Northern Ireland, with both governments agreeing to use those names.

 Under the Irish republican theory of legitimism, the Irish Republic declared in 1916 was in existence from then on, denying the legitimacy of either the state of Ireland or the position of Northern Ireland within the United Kingdom.
 Through much of its history, this was the position of Sinn Féin; however, it effectively abandoned this stance after accepting the Good Friday Agreement.
 Small groups which split from Sinn Féin continue to adopt this stance, including Republican Sinn Féin, linked with the Continuity IRA, and the 32 County Sovereignty Movement, linked with the Real IRA.